Cheaper isn’t always better – especially when it comes to dentistry!

-Every dental treatment, no matter how small or large, should be preceded by a dental examination carried out by the dentist conducting the treatment.
+Every dental treatment, no matter how small or large, should be preceded by a dental examination carried out by the dentist or orthodontist conducting the treatment.
 As far as is apparent by this online service, no patient is ever actually assessed by a dentist in ‘real life’.
 Scans and moulds taken by the patient (which is a major issue in itself) are assessed and then a treatment plan is put into place, without any interaction between the two.

 This is particularly worrying, as existing conditions such as gum disease, decay, wear and soft tissue lesions may very well be missed.
 As you cannot diagnose any of these issues from scans or moulds alone.

 If left untreated, any aligner treatment that the patient undergoes will work to make the pre-existing condition worse.
 And for some, this may lead to tooth loss.